 For Florida women’s basketball players Haley Lorenzen and Funda Nakkasoglu, there’s one phrase that comes to mind to describe the past week.

-Before Paulina Hersler came to UF, the graduate transfer started only two games at UCLA and averaged under 11 minutes per game.
-Now, at a new …
+Before Paulina Hersler came to UF, the graduate transfer started only two games at UCLA and …

 That seems to be the collective attitude toward UF’s bye week, which comes to an end tonight at 7 when the team takes on No. 15 Missouri in Columbia.